CodeYourFuture/curriculum/org-cyf-itp/content/onboarding/sprints/1/_index.md

 +++
 title = 'Sprint 1'
-description = 'The plan for the week' layout = 'sprint' emoji= '⏱️' menu_level = ['module']
+description = 'What to do, in order, to complete Sprint 1' layout = 'sprint' emoji= '⏱️' menu_level = ['module']
 weight = 2
 theme = 'Version control'
 +++